Updated: 4 days ago

 Then around 13 months she begin to start striking food, she only wanted liquids and begin to breathe heavily.
 Then one day she threw up for the first time ever.
 I took her to an urgent care and got her vitals checked and she was perfectly fine.
 I put her to bed watched the Jersey Shore (don't judge me) and the next day my husband walked in from his 24 hour shift and said she didn't look right.
 I called our doctor, took her right over.
 He looked at her and said she had a virus and told us to take her home to rest...

-Thank you God that my husband, a paramedic, said F*&% that (sorry for the language) and we drove her to the ER.
+Thank you God that my husband, a paramedic, said "no way" and we drove her to the ER.
 That memory is forever burned in my brain.
 I still have a very hard time writing about it even though its been nearly 8 years.
 I try not to think about what if... what if we would have listened to that doctor?
 What if my husband would have ignored his instincts?
 What if...

 When we arrived at the ER we waited for a while.
 I will never forget that there was some sort of special day for the families of the people that worked at this particular hospital.
 They were walking by us looking at us like we were animals in the zoo.
 It was strange, kids with painted faces having the best day ever and here we were literally about to experience our worst.